Challenge: Science Against Cancer or How to Make a Movie in the Mid-Twentieth Century – NEWEST ESSAY

 Filariasis, a parasitic disease typically found in tropical areas, is caused by microscopic thread-like nematodes (roundworms; also known as filariae).

-- Screening the Nurse: Film, Fear, and Narrative from the 1940s to the 1970s - NEWEST ESSAY & FILM
+- Screening the Nurse: Film, Fear, and Narrative from the 1940s to the 1970s - By David Cantor, PhD

 In the early twentieth century, American nursing leaders came to see the motion picture as a quintessentially modern instrument of education, training, and recruitment.
 In their view, movies were a powerful tool to transform public opinion, to instruct new recruits in the mysteries of nursing practice, and to keep the qualified nurse abreast of new developments in the field.